Minecrafter-codes/Cpu_taker/README.md

 Is this crash your os:
 Depending on your device.

 if your device is low end.
-There is a chance you device will restart because your os crashed if your device is high end.
+There is a chance you device will restart because your os crashed

+if your device is high end.
 Then it will not crash your os

+So now just download python and execute this script.

+Features:
+    1. Easy
+    2. Hack it
+    3. Do what ever you want
+    4. No license